 Cellphone/Smartphone Access

-If your phone has Internet access you can access NextBus info simply by going to www.nextbus.com.
+If your phone has Internet access you can access Umo IQ info simply by going to retro.umoiq.com.
 The system will automatically determine that you are using a phone and will direct to you to an appropriate site specifically designed for cell phones.
 We highly recomme4d that you bookmark the page once you access the information for the stop that you are interested in.
 That way you will be able to much more easily access the information in the future.

 Syntax